EwiththeBowtie/failed-pr-check-retry/README.md

 This is a GitHub Action that retrieves the failed checks for open pull requests in a given repository and automatically retries them up to a specified number of times.

 ## Inputs
-owner (required): The owner of the repository. repo (required): The name of the repository. token (required): A personal access token with permissions to access the repository. maxRetries (optional): The maximum number of times to retry failed checks.
-Default is 3. retryInterval (optional): The number of seconds to wait before retrying failed checks.
-Default is 60.
+*owner* (required): The owner of the repository.

+*repo* (required): The name of the repository.

+*token* (required): A personal access token with permissions to access the repository.

+*maxRetries* (optional): The maximum number of times to retry failed checks.
+Default is 3.

 Outputs
 rerunJobs: A list of the rerun jobs.

 rerunJobsCount: The number of rerun jobs.

 ## Usage